pidg3/f21ca-group8/README.md

 6. Go to the usual URL in the browser: http://glue-bot.s3-website.eu-west-2.amazonaws.com/ (open a second for another user)
 7. Open up the admin views in separate tabs: http://glue-bot.s3-website.eu-west-2.amazonaws.com/readable and http://glue-bot.s3-website.eu-west-2.amazonaws.com/admin
 8. Press the 'Connect' button (in multiple tabs if needed).
-9. When the chat has finshed, remember to copy out the logs from the admin view and paste into a spreadsheet for evaluation purposes.
+9. When the chat has finished, remember to copy out the logs from the admin view and paste into a spreadsheet for evaluation purposes.

 Couple of things to note:
 * Note that only one instance is currently hosted, so we might need to coordinate as if two groups are trying to do this at the same time, the URLs will get into a muddle.